-Student Learning Outcomes Assessment: A pre- and post-test and/or a writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.
+Student Learning Outcomes Assessment: Written exams and lab practicals will be administered throughout the semester.
+A pre- and post-test and/or a writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.